Safeguarding Machinery with Light Curtains and How to Calculate Safety Distance with ANSI

 When safeguarding your machinery, it is not enough to simply install a light curtain(s) and assume that the machine is now safe.
-Calculating safety distance, as defined by the American National Standards Institute (ANSI), is a crucial step for any light curtain installation.
+Calculating safety distance, as defined by the American National Standards Institute (ANSI), is a crucial step for any installation of safeguards, including light curtains.
 This post explains how to calculate safety distance for light curtains.

-According to ANSI B11.19-2010, safety distance is, “The distance a safeguard is installed from a hazard such that individuals are not exposed to the hazard.”
+According to ANSI B11.19-2019, safety distance is, “the minimum distance an engineered control (guard or device) is installed from a hazard such that individuals are not exposed to the hazard.”
 It is best practice to calculate the theoretical value for the safety distance before installing a light curtain.

 Then, once installed, use a stop time measurement (STM) device to calculate how quickly the machine stops, and use this value to determine the minimum safety distance required.
 Taking the time to calculate safety distances upfront not only ensures compliance with global safety regulations, but also helps prevent long term costs of injury and machine downtime.